Signaling Protocol Specification

 Fleet Mission Control:

-These endpoints control the mission status for all assigned robots at once: \
+These endpoints control the mission state for all robots at once.

 Robot Mission Control:

-You can also control individual mission robots using these endpoints:
+You can also control individual robots using these endpoints:

 NOTE